annarider/odin-chess-ruby/README.md

 ## Player makes a move
 When a player wants to make a move, Interface asks & accepts the player's move request.
 Game tells
 Board to make the move.
-Board tells MoveValidator to check if the move is valid.
-If valid,
+Board tells MoveFinder to discover all possible moves.
+Board tells MoveValidator to validate if the move is legal.
+If legal,
-Board asks State to update the game state.
-The
+Game tells Board to update its state.
+Board clears the "from" position and updates the "to" position with the moved Piece.
+Board updates relevant flags.
-State make sure the Piece is now moved to the new Position.
-State saves the game state.
+Game saves the game state.
 Game asks Interface to display the updated Game.
 Game needs to check for check or checkmate.
 If the game isn't over, Game switches which player's turn it is.

+If illegal, Game tells Interface to ask Player to provide another move.